 #3 Maintain Timely Execution

-The workflow defines the overall process, step by step, what is required to achieve business process outsourcing outcomes.
+The workflow defines the overall process, step by step, what is required to achieve managed servicing outsourcing outcomes.
 The most important thing your team can do is to carry out duties as directed while processes are being shifted.

-A great BPO will implement robotic process automation (RPA) to assist workers in carrying out tasks that would otherwise be time-consuming.
+A great managed servicing (BPO) provider will implement robotic process automation (RPA) to assist workers in carrying out tasks that would otherwise be time-consuming.
 Eventually, the transition will reach a peak and align with your customers and employees, and managing daily operations will become easier as your in-house process responsibilities dwindle.

 With that, the unexpected can always occur.
 If you do experience disruption during the transition, regroup with your provider and move forward with the schedule as best as possible.